-Doctors, therapists and activists have also claimed that cannabis is effective in treating many other things, from pain in people with chronic illnesses to epileptic seizures and even Tourette syndrome, in which THC has been found to reduce motor and vocal tics in patients.
-But in most of these cases, some of which are anecdotal, larger studies are needed to prove without a doubt that cannabis is responsible for these desired effects.
-There is also the challenge of dosing and the method of intake.
-Smoking or inhaling cannabis can cause delirium and other psychoactive reactions, and can be toxic if used too much.
+Studies have shown that it can be effective in treating pain in people with chronic illnesses, epileptic seizures and even Tourette syndrome.
+However, some of these cases are anecdotal and larger studies are needed to prove without a doubt that cannabis is responsible for these desired effects.
+There is also the challenge of dosing and the method of intake as smoking or inhaling cannabis can cause delirium and other psychoactive reactions.
+St.

-John's wort is rich in hypericin and hyperforin, which have proven good results as mood stabilizers.
-Patients with depression have biochemical imbalances associated with amine neurotransmitters, and in research conducted in rats, St. John's wort has been found to play a role in inhibiting enzymes that degrade it.
-Hyperforin, on the other hand, inhibits the reabsorption of feel-good hormones such as dopamine and serotonin, causing these neurotransmitters to bind to other receptors, triggering a better response in the body and relieving symptoms of depression.
+John's wort is rich in hypericin and hyperforin which have proven good results as mood stabilizers.
+Patients with depression have biochemical imbalances associated with amine neurotransmitters, and St. John's wort has been found to play a role in inhibiting enzymes that degrade it.
+Hyperforin also inhibits the reabsorption of feel-good hormones such as dopamine and serotonin, causing these neurotransmitters to bind to other receptors, triggering a better response in the body and relieving symptoms of depression.